All Episodes

 I said, why don't they tell them to get rid of their white flour and white sugar, go back to eating right, start eating fresh green vegetables, learn how to take certain forms of substances that are natural that will build that immune system.

-You can find them at any health food store.
+You can find them in any health food store.

 In other words, strengthening your immune system.

-But, um, I don't know of anybody diagnosed with AIDS, uh, yet cured of AIDS.
+But I don't know of anybody diagnosed with AIDS, yet cured of AIDS.

-In other words, AIDS, uh, some live on for a period of time, but AIDS is still detected in their blood, uh, or is that false?
+In other words, AIDS, some live on for a period of time, but AIDS is still detected in their blood.

-Well, I was in the office of a oriental herb company just the other day, talking with the president, whose name I would not give over the air.
+Well, I was in the office of an Oriental herb company just the other day talking with the president, whose name I would not give over the air.

 Thank you.